 policed.
 And no other country comes up to 18 - most of them stop at 17.
 We are the most highly censored country in the world.

 Alexander Walker (the Evening Standard 's film critic) had 50 fits last year when Andreas passed the French film Romance complete with full-frontal erections.
-Allow one pioneering male sex organ to rear its head
+Allow one pioneering male sex organ to rear its

-only when the public is ready for them.
+erections but only when the public is ready for them.

 The public is becoming less tolerant of violence on film - and you can see this in that the Hollywood action heroes aren't getting roles any longer.
 But the public continues to become more relaxed